The Digital Nomad Hangover

 A part of me still thinks there is a better place out there, one that checks all the boxes.
 That part of me keeps things in suitcases ready for a last minute trip, browsing surf reports across the planet.

-My friends back home are buying houses and having kids meanwhile I'm actively fighting the urge to book one-way flights on a daily basis.
+My friends back home are buying houses and having kids, while I'm actively fighting the urge to book one-way flights on a weekly basis.

-The truth is, I've set an expectation in my mind that I'd 'do the thing' – stay in one place, build a community, find a girlfriend.
+The truth is, I've set an expectation in my mind that I'd 'do the thing' – stay in one place, build a community, find a girlfriend and settle down.

-I can't shake the feeling that settling down now would be selling short the freedom, money, and health I've worked hard to build.
+But I can't shake the feeling that settling down now would be selling short the freedom, money, and health I've worked hard to build for the past 10 years.
 These next five years feel like prime time to actually use what I've optimized my entire life for.

 So why would I stop?